awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

 If possible, they should still be filled out, but not every project will provide the necessary data.

+- `ratingComment`: A comment on the given rating
 - `licenseUrl`: Link to the license of the project.
 - `sdgs`: The [SDGs](https://www.undp.org/content/undp/en/home/sustainable-development-goals.html)
     that can be associated with the project.